Rijuvv/shell/README.md

+#Disk Alert#
-#Script send a mail to your mail id, when the disk space reaches to a particular Threshold
+Script send a mail to your mail id, when the disk space reaches to a particular Threshold